 Plant roots are very sensitive to a temperature that is too low or too high.
 This can lead to stress and damage.
 We therefore advise a ideal temperature of 22°C for your nutrient solution.
 At this temperature the water contains sufficient oxygen for your roots and your pump mechanism to function properly.
 At a lower temperature your pump mechanism may not work as required.
 A higher temperature means the roots will not absorb enough oxygen from the nutrient solution.
 Your plants will also have a larger chance of diseases at a high temperature.
 Be careful when using tap water.
 This is often too cold for your plants.
 Always make sure you heat tap water to the correct temperature.

-You prefer watching video?
-We prepared a video for you with a simple explanation without too many technical details.
-Use this link to watch the video
+Rather watch a video?
+We've made one for you with a simple explanation without too many technical details.
+Use this link to watch it.